DGotshalk/Todo-Manager/README.md

 build using: </br>
 `qmake Todo.pro` </br>

-This will create a make file, which can be made using: </br>
+This will create a make file, which can be executed using: </br>
 `make`

 After building the program can be run with </br>